The Boogie Monster of Rheumatoid Arthritis: Anger (Part 1)

 I never equated that with anger; I just used that knowledge to feel even worse about myself.

-Our anger can be scary
+Our repressed anger about RA can be scary

 There are many boogie monsters when it comes to rheumatoid arthritis and anger, I now understand, is one of them.